checkeverything.ch

 Your phone is relatively new (zero to two years old):

-• Repair cost below 40% of replacement cost
+• Repair cost is below 40% of replacement cost

 • Device is under warranty or AppleCare+